SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/managing-assets.md

 If dashboards have been created for a group or device, they will also be added as a tab.
 See [Working with Dashboards](#dashboards) for details.

-Moreover, additional tabs may be displayed here in case the application has been extended with plugins. **See Web SDK for plugins for details.
+Moreover, additional tabs may be displayed here in case the application has been extended with a custom Web SDK extension.
+Take a look at our [Web SDK tutorials](/web/tutorials/#add-a-tab-to-a-device) to see how to add a custom tab.

 <a name="creating-groups"></a>
 ### How to add a group